MicrosoftDocs/visualstudio-docs/docs/data-tools/create-and-configure-tableadapters.md

 ### To start the TableAdapter Query Configuration wizard on an existing query

-- If you are editing an existing TableAdapter query, right-click the query, and then choose **Configure** from the shortcut menu.
+- If you're editing an existing TableAdapter query, right-click the query, and then choose **Configure** from the shortcut menu.

     > [!NOTE]
     > Right-clicking the main query of a TableAdapter reconfigures the TableAdapter and <xref:System.Data.DataTable> schema.
 Right-clicking an additional query on a TableAdapter, however,  configures the selected query only.
 The **TableAdapter Configuration Wizard** reconfigures the TableAdapter definition, while the **TableAdapter Query Configuration Wizard** reconfigures the selected query only.